List of capoeira techniques: Armada (Meia-lua de costas)

-Armada Pulada
+Armada pulada

 An Armada that is released after a jump.
 The armada pulada begins the same way as the regular armada with the capoeirista turning to the left or right.
 Once the head, neck and shoulders rotate towards the front, he/she jumps during the release of the armada making it a spinning aerial kick.

-Armada Dupla
+Armada dupla (Envergado)

-Also known as an Envergado.
+Also known as an envergado.
 The distinguishing feature of this move is the fact that both legs remain together during the take off, execution, and landing.
 Its name, Armada dupla, is derived from this feature and also literally means "double armada".
 After the take off, the torso stays upright and vertical, but will begin to quickly torque in order to swing the legs around and upwards.
 At the peak of this move, the body is in the shape of a "V".
 The legs continue to swing over as the body straightens out for the landing.
 In tricking, this move is called a double leg.
 Along with the Meia Lua Compasso and Au Malandro/Batida, the armada dupla one of the trademark kicks unique to the art capoeira.

 Armada com Martelo

-The armada com martelo is a spinning double kick beginning with an armada pulada and finishing with a martelo.
+The armada com martelo, also known as parafuso (screw) is a spinning double kick beginning with an armada pulada and finishing with a martelo.
 The capoeirista begins with the same motion of the Armada.
 While the first leg is raised up, he/she jumps off their back leg.
 Once the first leg completes its arc, the leg that was jumped off of comes around in the form of a jumping martelo rotado.

-Bênção

-Literally "blessing".
-It is a straight forward frontal push kick.
-It is commonly aimed at the abdominal or chest area, and the capoeirista hits with either the whole sole of the foot or with the heel.
-The level of impact varies with its range and intent from a soft tap to an inward jumping stomp to the head, or torso.

-Chapa

-Chapa, the sole of the foot, is a generic term for various straight kicks with the sole or heel of the foot.
-This kick can be used in a roda to push away the other player for distance.
-These include:

-Chapa de Costas

-It resembles a kick from a horse or mule in which both hands are usually on the ground while one of the legs is pushed outward towards the other player.
-It is a clever attack that can be delivered out of a role towards the groin or knee of the other player.

-Chapa de Frente

-A straight kick facing the opponent sometimes performed from a Queda de Quatro, pushing with the hips to gain greater extension.
-It has the look of a Bênção given from a Queda de Quatro.

-Pisão

-Another variation being a side kick.
-First the player begins by lifting the knee of the kicking leg and hip level of the support leg.
-The capoeirista turns his supporting foot 180 degrees to the rear while thrusting the kicking foot towards the other player's body.